MathildeFogPerez/switchillumina/README.md

         $ samtools index $DONOR.bam
         $ samtools flagstat $DONOR.bam

 3. Get the "over covered" regions

         $ bedtools genomecov -dz -ibam $DONOR.bam > $DONOR_depth_v4_bedtools.txt

 4. Identify potential inserts among those over covered regions

-   a.
-We filter in the regions mapped by minimum 2 reads/bp and mini length =50bp
+    *  We filter in the regions mapped by minimum 2 reads/bp and mini length =50bp

              $ java -jar /pathToSwitchIlluminaScripts/FindOverCoverRegion.jar $DONOR 2 50

          We keep insert with chimeric reads in 3' and 5' with Switch region and at least 2 mates map in Switch region

-    We discard regions >= 2000 bps (probably non specific PCR product) and we process only read where map quality >= 5

-    and not have XA tag (multi mapping reads)
+         We discard regions >= 2000 bps (probably non specific PCR product) and we process only read where map quality >= 5  and not have XA tag (multi mapping reads)

              $ python /pathToSwitchIlluminaScripts/ValidateInserts.py $DONOR.bam $DONOR 2

-   b.We filter in the regions mapped by minimum 40 reads/bp and mini length =50bp
+    * We filter in the regions mapped by minimum 40 reads/bp and mini length =50bp

              $ java -jar /pathToSwitchIlluminaScripts/FindOverCoverRegion.jar $DONOR 40 50

          We keep insert with chimeric reads in 3' and 5' with Switch region and at least 2 mates map in Switch region

-   We discard regions >= 2000 bps (probably non specific PCR product) and we process only read where map quality >= 5

-   and not have XA tag (multi mapping reads)
+         We discard regions >= 2000 bps (probably non specific PCR product) and we process only read where map quality >= 5  and not have XA tag (multi mapping reads)

              $ python /pathToSwitchIlluminaScripts/ValidateInserts.py $DONOR.bam $DONOR 40

 5. We merge the insert coordinates found with minimum 2 reads/bp coverage and minimum 40 reads/bp coverage.

       If two insert coordinates overlap and the distance between the two is equal or below 10 bp we keep the shortest insert, else we keep the longest one.

         $ java -jar /pathToSwitchIlluminaScripts/Merge2Beds.jar $DONOR selectedInsert_$DONOR_2reads.bed selectedInsert_$DONOR_40reads.bed

 6. We sort the merged file